A Simple Tensorial Theory of Smectic C Liquid Crystals

 \textit{(b) Dislocation}--The edge dislocations are unique structures to materials with broken translational symmetry such as smectics \cite{meyer-1978-article, zhang-2015-article}.
-By minimising the free energy in ~\eqref{eq:Functional} with an appropriate initial guess (refer to Supplementary Materials) , we recover a single dislocation profile in the smA phase, with two layers merging into one layer in Fig.~\ref{fig:dislocation}(a).
-The director is almost orthogonal to the layers.
-To examine the orientation variation in the smC phase around the same single dislocation within the domain, we maintain the layering pattern as shown in Fig.~\ref{fig:dislocation}(a) and minimising \eqref{eq:Functional} with respect to $\mathbf{Q}$ only without imposing any boundary constraints on directors.
+By minimising the non-dimensionalised free energy \eqref{eq:nondim} with an appropriate initial guess (refer to Scenario II in Appendix D), we recover a single dislocation profile in the smA phase, with two layers merging into one layer at the center of the domain as shown in Fig.~\ref{fig:dislocation}(a).
+Near the dislocation, the director changes along the layers and no longer conforms to the prescribed boundary conditions.
+The magnitude $|\delta\rho|$ of the density variation is weaker in regions where the director undergoes significant changes, as observed in the dark blue areas within light blue layers surrounding the dislocation, as shown in Fig.~\ref{fig:dislocation}.
+To examine the orientation variation in the smC phase around an analogous single dislocation within the domain, we use the layering pattern and director orientations from Fig.~\ref{fig:dislocation}(a) as the initial guess for the energy minimising procedure for smC phases.
+We apply appropriate left- and right-tilted orientational constraints on the directors at the top and bottom boundaries.
 Fig.~\ref{fig:dislocation}(b) showcases two classes of orientations in each layer, naturally arising due to the symmetric tilting of the angle $\theta_0$ from the layer normal.
-Both profiles yield the same energy value, underscoring the tilting symmetry of directors within each layer for smC.
+Both profiles shown in Fig.~\ref{fig:dislocation}(b) exhibit nearly identical energy levels, differing by only approximately $10^{-3}$ in magnitude, underscoring the tilting symmetry of directors within each layer for smC.